The Distinguished Gentleman’s Ride and Movember are working together to tackle men’s health issues.

 Prostate cancer only affects men, as women do not have a prostate gland.
 Risk factors in developing the disease include:

-Age - The older a man, the more likely he is to be diagnosed with prostate cancer.
+Age: The older a man, the more likely he is to be diagnosed with prostate cancer.
+If you’re 50 or over, chat with your doctor about PSA testing.

-Family History - A man with a father or brother who developed prostate cancer is twice as likely to develop the disease.
+Family History: A man with a father or brother who developed prostate cancer is twice as likely to develop the disease.
+If you’re 45 or over and prostate cancer is in your family, you should strike up the conversation about PSA testing with your doctor.

 For more information on prostate cancer including symptoms, testing, treatment options and support resources, head over to the ‘your health’ section on Movember.com.